enricopesce/oracle-kubernetes-engine-deploy/README.md

 - Automatic creation of the VCN with subnetting calculation; you only need to define the supernet CIDR.
 - Automatic discovery of all availability domains to best configure the OKE pools spreaded across all domains to obtain maximum availability.
+- Automatic discovery of the latest, correct and optimized OKE node image.
 - Kubernetes config file automagically generated, ready to use, for example, with `export KUBECONFIG=$PWD/kubeconfig`.

 ## Prerequisites